 Memorize only what I really need to memorize.
 Those 46 syllables plus 4 rules give me the equivalent of the 107-syllable table.

-Looking at the Unicode charts and the Wikipedia for Katakana and Hiragana, I concluded that katakana was simpler overall.
+Looking at the Unicode charts and the Wikipedia pages for Katakana and Hiragana, I concluded that katakana was simpler overall.
 It's more geometric while hiragana is like cursive writing.
 I find cursive much more difficult to read in English.
 Compare katakana ro ロ or ni ニ to hiragana a あ or ne ね.
 So, let's start with katakana.

 Let's see, upper left corner, "a" is ア.
 OK, that's not too bad.
 A high horizontal line with a small hook, and a curving thing down out of the middle.
 What's next?